digbmc/germantown-y/docs/home-page-customization.md

 The tagline sets the site tagline.
 It appears with the title in the nav bar.

-Author: The site author is pulled from a few different places.

-Description: this is where the description for the site is set.
+Description is where the description for the site is set.
 If you change it, the text box on the homepage will change.

+Author is where the publisher for the site is specified.